 I, on the other hand, have never hammered a piece of steel into a functional blade.
 I’m at stage 1 – Ignorance.
 I know just enough to be dangerous in my experience.
 There’s absolutely nothing wrong with being in stage 1 in any skill.
 Again, we can’t master every skill.

 In my experience online, and, to a lesser degree, in real-life, there is an alarming number of folks content to stay in stage 2.
 Here’s a quick remedy.
 Spend face-time with folks learning and sharing skills.
-We can’t boast behind the internet curtain when our buddies are watching in real-time.
+It’s hard to hide behind the internet curtain when our buddies are watching in real-time.
 Accountability is good for all involved.

 I had the pleasure of finally meeting my online friend, James Gibson, at our recent Georgia Bushcraft campout.
 He drove down with Ex Umbra who taught several classes.
-Both of these men are the real deal.
 James wasn’t scheduled to teach but I learned a lot from him by just hanging out and talking.
 The hallmark of a great teacher is not that he/she has all the answers, but in how they make you interested in finding answers they may not have.

-In the context of un-indebtedness, our community needs to give serious attention to the soft skills (internal/behavioral) of integrity, authenticity, and crediting original sources of knowledge.
+In the context of indebtedness, our community needs to give serious attention to the soft skills (internal/behavioral) of integrity, authenticity, and crediting original sources of knowledge.

-You may not be familiar with some of the top people in the field of survival, bushcraft, outdoor self-reliance.
-This is not because they don’t have expertise in their craft, they just never reached celebrity status on a TV show or the prerequisite social media status to be taken seriously.
+You may not be familiar with some of the top people in the field of survival, bushcraft, primitive technology, and/or outdoor self-reliance.
+This is not because they don’t have expertise in their craft, they just never reached celebrity status on a TV show or the prerequisite social media numbers to be noticed by the masses.
 The thing is… they don’t seem to be too concerned with our modern standard of success.
 Enlightenment will do that for you.

 I am forever indebted to master teachers and novice practitioners alike for exposing the infinity of my ignorance.